-Well, check out our full WOKE! digital arts campaign featuring educational curriculum and an art exhibition that further amplify the themes of voting and human rights!
+Well, check out our WOKE! digital arts campaign featuring educational materials and an art exhibition that further amplify the themes of voting and human rights!

 Associated Press (AP)